-1. It helps in environmental conservation
+1. It Helps in Environmental Conservation

-3. Enhances energy conservation
+3. Enhances Energy Conservation

-Staying informed about the ecological costs allows people to be more frugal with their energy demands and adopt practices that promote conservation such as switching of lights during the day and investing in renewable energy.
+Staying informed about the ecological costs allows people to be more frugal with their energy demands and adopt practices that promote conservation, such as switching off lights during the day and investing in renewable energy.

-4. Promotes eco-friendliness
+4. Promotes Eco-Friendliness

-5. Aids in disease and pest control
+5. Aids in Disease and Pest Control

-For example, malaria which is one of the leading killer diseases is spread by the female Anopheles mosquito.
-In a bid to control malaria, humans must first understand how the insect interacts with its environment in terms of competition, sex, and breeding preferences.
+For example, malaria, one of the leading killer diseases, is spread by the female Anopheles mosquito.
+To control malaria, humans must first understand how the insect interacts with its environment in terms of competition, sex, and breeding preferences.

 Examples of Ecology

-Examples of ecology are simply aspects that seek to study how the various types of ecology come about.
-For instance, the study of humans and their relationship with the environment gives us human ecology.
+Examples of ecology are aspects that seek to study how the various types of ecology come about.
+For instance, studying humans and their relationship with the environment gives us human ecology.

-1. Human ecology
+1. Human Ecology

-2. Niche construction
+2. Niche Construction

-A prime example is how termites are well organized and equipped to erect mound that stand over 6 feet tall while at the same time protecting and feeding their entire population.
+A prime example is how termites are well organized and equipped to erect mounds that stand over 6 feet tall while at the same time protecting and feeding their entire population.